 So yes, reach out to a dismissive avoidant ex because if they don’t reach out and you don’t reach out, you’ll go your separate ways not knowing what could have happened had one of you reached out and kept the lines of communication open.

 How many times should you reach out to a dismissive avoidant ex?

 Reach out to a dismissive avoidant ex at least two times and if they don’t respond after two attempts, stop reaching out.
-Wait a reasonable amount of time and then maybe try it again.
-If they’re still not responding, don’t reach out again.
-You’ve shown them you’re interested, and if they’re interested, they’ll reach out to you.
+Wait a reasonable amount of time and then try reaching out again.
+If a dismissive avoidant ex is still unresponsive, don’t reach out again.
+You’ve shown them that you’re interested, and if they’re interested, they’ll reach out to you.

 But if a dismissive avoidant ex is responsive, they’re giving you consent to reach out.
 Reaching out in this case is not chasing.
 A dismissive avoidant is not trying to run away from you and may even be coming towards you if they’re sending bids for connection.
 But don’t keep reaching out to a point where it feels to a dismissive avoidant like you’re trying to get them back into a relationship when they’re not ready; or can’t live without them because they’re your happiness.

 Don’t work too hard for a dismissive avoidant’s attention and affection

 As mentioned above, in the initial stages of trying to attract back an ex, you may find yourself doing 100% of the heavy-lifting.
 That’s expected.
 But if you’re doing all the right things, by 4 – 6 weeks, you should things start to balance out with your ex putting in some effort.
 The amount of time and effort they’re putting in should increase over time for it not to feel like you’re chasing a dismissive avoidant.